onenationxyz/onenation/manifest/en_manifest.md

 My gratitude towards Life that animates all things.
 My deep respect for all inhabitants of our earthly spaceship.
-The primacy of the biologic and conscious being that I am, over the legal entity created after my birth.
+The primacy of the biological and conscious being that I am, over the legal entity created after my birth.
 The legitimacy of my creative power as long as it excludes any form of theft, deception, moral or physical violence.
-The absolute responsibility of my thoughts, words and actions generated from my free-will.
+The absolute responsibility for my thoughts, words and actions of my own free-will.

 #### I undertake

-To push away fear so that, with love, I take care of myself and every form of life.
+To remove fear so that, with love, I take care of myself and every form of life.
-To seize my power of living human being and use it in the service of harmony.
+To seize my power as a living Human Being and use it to create harmony.
-To resort to joyful and pacific disobedience whenever fundamental rights of the living are in danger.
+To resort in joyful and pacific disobedience whenever fundamental rights of Life are in danger.

-_I acknowledge this pact made with myself and Earth.
-I join with my heart the Free Beings of One Nation across all oceans and continents._
+_I acknowledge this pact made between myself and the Earth.
+Wholeheartedly, I join the Free Beings of One Nation across all oceans and continents._

 ---